AdrianWeaver/transcendence/doc_git.md

 	`git add -p filename`
 will interactively highlight block of lines which had undergone a change since the last commit.
 - if you want to keep those lines as they are, type "y" and you will be shown the following ones.
-- if you do not, type "e" and the editor will give you the possiblity to single out each line out of the block and decide whether you want to add them.
+- if you do not, type "e" and the editor will give you the possiblity to single out each line from the block and decide whether you want to add them.
+- you can also type "?" to see an overview of the options available to you

 When you reach the end of the file, commit as usual.